ian-hickey/YACRB/README.md

 * requests
 * tiktoken
 * tqdm
-* time
-* os
-* json

 Ensure you have these libraries installed before running the script.
+Install:

+`pip install -r requirements.txt`

-You can install them using:
+If you prefer you can install them manually:

-`You can pip install {each library you need}`
+`pip install {each library you need}`

-Note: time and os are part of the Python standard library and don't need to be installed separately.

-`(Or just use) pip install -r requirements.txt`

 ## 🚀 Usage - Generate a code review!